nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 ## <a id="tour-project"></a>Quick tour of the project

-There's a lot of files in your project so don't worry too much about understanding them all right away.
-You can peruse this section to get a sense for what each one does.
+There's a lot of files in your project.
+Don't worry too much about understanding them all right away.
+Peruse this section to get a sense for what each one does.
 Over time, you'll naturally incorporate more of these files into your workflow.

 ### The configuration files of your project